 What is IBS-D?

-IBS-D is a subtype of IBS characterized by abdominal pain, gas, bloating, and frequent, urgent diarrhea.
-Approximately 29% of IBS sufferers have IBS-D, and women are more commonly affected than men.[1]
+IBS-D (diarrhea-predominant IBS) is a subtype of irritable bowel syndrome that is characterized by symptoms such as abdominal pain, gas, bloating, and frequent, urgent diarrhea.
+It affects approximately 29% of people with IBS, and the prevalence is higher in women.

 What are the main signs and symptoms of IBS-D?